wp-plugins/book-a-place/README.txt

 == Changelog ==

+= 0.3.1 =
+* Fixed the problem with cart expiration.
+* Added an ability to change currency symbol.

 = 0.3.0 =
 * Added an ability to translate the plugin.
 * Now orders can be deleted.